- Better Borrowing (215)

 The government has said that personal independence payments, (Pip) and social care from local councils will make up for what was previously provided by resources such as the SDP.
 However, investigation by the press has found that actually there is no obligation on local authorities to provide support to those who have lost the SDP.
 Large numbers of people who have already been transferred on to Universal Credit ahead of time – as a result of moving home, for example – also now find themselves without the Transitional Protection that was initially promised.

 The government intends to provide protection for those who are transitioning to Universal Credit via “Transitional Protection.”
 This will top up the Universal Credit amount so that, in theory, no one should be worse off as a result of making the move to the new benefit.
 This will only apply to people who have not made a new benefit claim but are being transitioned over to Universal Credit from a former benefit.
 However, it is not scheduled to be available until July 2019 even though many claimants are already being moved across to Universal Credit and losing out as a result.
+It would great to think that if needs be you could borrow to bridge the gap but getting a loan when on benefits income is not straightforward.

 The “health and work conversation” is a new requirement that comes in alongside Universal Credit and requires a mandatory meeting between a disabled claimant and the local job centre.
 The claimant will be required to provide information on what kind of work they could undertake.
 If these meetings aren’t attended then benefits are sanctioned as a result.
 The main issue that many charities highlight with this kind of arrangement is that someone who is claiming disability benefits is doing so for a reason i.e. they may not be able to get to a meeting such as this.
 That could result in nightmarish circumstances for many – get to the meeting, no matter what the mental, physical or financial cost, or lose your income.